 If the District's statutory authority was substantially reduced, or its normal annual revenues were curtailed by more than 25 percent, or its non-labor-related expenses net of capital expense increased by more than a factor of 1.5 in any 2-year period (but not to a level at which the District would be unable to maintain the funding levels specified in the District HCP), the District will notify and enter into consultation with the Service.
 The purpose of the consultation would be to analyze the impact on proposed take of the Covered Species, prioritize response measures, and resolve the Changed Circumstance as it relates to take.
-Alternatively, following consultation and Board action, the District may request the Service to amend the District ITP and HCP.
+Possible responses could include reducing the term of the ITP, and/or decreasing the amount of incidental take under the ITP.
+Coordination between the District and the Service would be required and the outcome would be either a major or minor amendment to the ITP.